-This Gingerbread Coconut Macaroon will make your mouth water with the generous use of winter spices!
+These Gingerbread Coconut Macaroons will make your mouth water with the generous use of winter spices!
 I am currently unable to eat eggs or dairy.
 Therefore, I created an allergy-friendly version that is equally as yummy as the traditional counterpart.
 The texture is a bit different (more cake like and softer with a slight tendency towards crumbling) but the flavor is identical.

 Unlike traditional gingerbread coconut macaroons (which are pretty filling after 2 or 3), these egg-free/dairy free gingerbread coconut macaroons are lighter which means you can easily…Eat.
 Them.
 All.
 Just giving you fair warning.
 I may have eaten them all in one day.
 Once.
 Okay twice.

 Enjoy this recipe whether you need an allergy friendly gingerbread coconut macaroon or not.
 And be sure to try my traditional version as well!
-They make a great gift of food.
+They make a great gift, too!